 - Branches of foreign companies

-Contents of the commercial register of Aruba
+Extract from the commercial register of Aruba contains following information

 Main extract available from the commercial register of Aruba is a company profile.
 It comes in Dutch or English and contains information about a company, relevant at the moment of the request.

 - Full legal name